scansio/babel-plugin-transform-reblend-function-to-class/README.md

-# Babel Plugin: Transform Functions to ES6 Classes
+# Babel Plugin For Reblendjs: Transform Functions to ES6 Classes

 This Babel plugin transforms JavaScript functions containing JSX into ES6 classes, facilitating the migration from function-based components to class-based components.
 It handles various nuances such as function bindings and state management hooks.